Johnnylyu/Tableau-Report-Repository/Tableau Report 4.md

 Our domain contains tremendous data from both social media users and movie itself from IMDB, including number of likes and followers of the posts from directors, actors and movie homepage, the reviews of movie critics, movie title, genres, plot keywords and the casting members of the movie.
 The reason why we choose this dataset is that it can helps us to achieve deeper insights by combining ratings from registered users on IMDB with social media users on Facebook, Instagram and Twitter.
-When analyzing data, one of the primary challenges is how to screen variables, deal with null and extreme values, and make the dataset clean and reasonable.
-The color variable which includes two values: black-and-white and color is to some extent not useful since the distribution of color is extremely unbalanced with over 98% color movies.
-Therefore, it is meaningless to take color variable into account.
 The Movie IMDB link and movie title can be put outside of the dataset as an external reference to provide more detailed explanations about the movie.
 The model we build is targeted to predict the movie rating based on the released movie data.
 Thus, we are able to build a fitted model and using it to evaluate the results.

 ### Tableau Workbook Online
 The completer version of online Tableau Workbook is in this site [Tableau Workbook Online](https://public.tableau.com/profile/shuwen.wang#!/vizhome/MovieAnalysisforIMDB5000/MovieAnalysis)